 A smoothing factor applied to create a continuous series following a weights change.

-A measure of influence the index has on the overall growth rate.
+A measure of influence that the index has on the overall growth rate.
 This depends on both the magnitude of the weight and the inflation rate.
 A positive contribution is an index that is driving a change in the annual growth rate value.
 Where the contribution is positive but the growth is negative, this indicates that the index is reducing the annual growth rate (for example, the growth rate would be higher if this index had a lower weight).

 Producer price inflation